East Midlands: Industrial heritage

 J. P. Knight of Nottingham is credited with inventing green and red traffic lights, installed in London on 9 December 1868, but these lasted only three weeks; traffic lights would be introduced only from the 1920s, again in London (from an American-led design scheme).
 The first modern-day traffic lights were installed in Piccadilly from August 1926.
 Edgar Purnell Hooley, a Nottinghamshire surveyor, in 1901 was in Denby and found a stretch of road surface that was smooth from an accidental leak of tar over the surface.
 He patented a process of mixing tar with chipped stones in 1902, forming Tarmac, a name which he patented.
 Radcliffe Road (A6011) in West Bridgford in 1902 was the first tarmac road (5 mi long) in the world.

-Mettoy was a famous firm in the St James area of Northampton, which from 1933 produced Corgi toys (mostly made in Swansea and designed in Northampton), and in the 1970s it made the space hopper; the company collapsed in 1983, moving to Swansea.
+Mettoy was a firm in the St James area of Northampton, which from 1933 produced Corgi toys (mostly made in Swansea and designed in Northampton), and in the 1970s it made the space hopper; the company collapsed in 1983, moving to Swansea.
 In Leicestershire was Palitoy, another world-famous firm in Coalville; General Mills bought it in 1968, but production ceased in 1984 and the site was closed by Hasbro in 1994.
 Pedigree Dolls & Toys (Sindy) was in Wellingborough, closing in 1982.
 The first plastic DVD case was made in Corby by Amaray.
-Britain's first out-of-town shopping centre was opened in November 1964 by GEM at West Bridgford, on a site now owned by ASDA.
+Britain's first out-of-town shopping centre was opened in November 1964 by GEM at West Bridgford, on a site later owned by ASDA.

-Much integrated circuit and semiconductor research was carried out by Plessey at Caswell near Towcester, ahead of much of what was being achieved in America by Jack Kilby; Plessey invented a model of the integrated circuit in 1957.
+Much integrated circuit and semiconductor research was carried out by Plessey at Caswell near Towcester, ahead of the achievements in America by Jack Kilby; Plessey invented a model of the integrated circuit in 1957.
 Caswell was later a site for manufacturing monolithic microwave integrated circuits in the 1990s by Marconi.
 On 15 December 1966, the first electronic telephone exchange in Europe opened at Ambergate in Derbyshire.